waingram/VTechAGP-Dataset/README.md

 ## Methodology
 This dataset was collected from Virginia Tech's institutional repository,
 [VTechWorks](https://vtechworks.lib.vt.edu/), using the Open Archives
-Initiative Protocol for Metadata Harvesting (OAI-PMH). on September 22, 2023.
+Initiative Protocol for Metadata Harvesting (OAI-PMH) on September 22, 2023.

 ## Citing This Dataset
 If you use this dataset in your research, please cite the following paper: